-The draft 2022 Comprehensive Plan Update was made available for a 46-day public review and comment period beginning April 21, 2022 and ending at 11:59 pm MT on June 6, 2022.
-During this time frame, the RESTORE Council provided an overview of the draft document via live public webinars.
-Webinar recordings were posted on the Council's website, www.restorethegulf.gov.
+This draft 2022 Comprehensive Plan Update is available for a 46-day public review and comment period beginning April 21, 2022.
+The deadline for submitting public comments is 11:59 pm MT on June 6, 2022.
+During this time frame, the RESTORE Council is providing an overview of the draft document via live public webinars.
+Webinar recordings will be provided on the Council's website, www.restorethegulf.gov.
+The public can provide feedback using one of the following options: